Your Cart is Empty

 TASTE AND SMELL

 Discard the coconut yogurt if it smells bad.
 Trust your nose, it should smell like coconut.
-It will also taste like coconut milk.
-The mandarin flavouring in the BioGaia Gastrus tablets gives a very pleasant sweet taste.
+The mandarin flavouring in the BioGaia Gastrus tablets contributes a pleasant, sweet taste.

 SPOILT YOGURT

-If the coconut yogurt fizzes when you take the blue lid off the glass jar or the contents has risen or expanded in the jar, it has gone off.
+A small amount of pink mould is common and can be spooned off.
+If the coconut yogurt fizzes when you take the lid off the glass jar or the contents has risen or expanded in the jar, it has gone off.
 We recommend discarding it.
 Sorry for your loss.

 :recipekit: